 - Represented commercial property owners in state court in Conroe, Texas in which court awarded the clients judgment for breach of contract and trespass damages as well as attorney’s fees after bench trial.
 In a separate bench trial in state court in Conroe, Texas, the court awarded judgment for possession of the property.
 Court of Appeals affirmed.

-- Represented several non-operating working interest owners in state court in Harris County, Texas, in which the jury found that the operator breached the joint operating agreements first and awarded the clients multi-seven-figure damages and attorney’s fees.
-Trial court rendered a judgment notwithstanding the verdict in favor of the operator.
-Case is on appeal.
+- Represented several non-operating working interest owners in state court in Harris County, Texas, in which the jury found that the operator breached the joint operating agreements first and awarded the clients multi-seven-figure damages and attorney's fees.
+Trial court rendered judgment notwithstanding the verdict in favor of the operator.
+Court of Appeals reversed and rendered, reinstating the jury's verdict in favor of the clients.
+Texas Supreme Court denied the operator's petition for review.